ChessPiece21/LIS572/Final/README.md

 # Cheers, Love!
-The Analyst's Here: Analyzing Overwatch 2 Data
+The Analyst's Here: Analyzing 'Overwatch 2' Play Rates

 If you want to play around with the data, it is located in the "ow2-2022.csv" file.